coffee2code/linkify-categories/readme.txt

 Tested up to: 6.6
 Stable tag: 2.3.1

-Turn a string, list, or array of category IDs and/or slugs into a list of links to those categories.
+Turn a string, list, or array of category IDs and/or slugs into a list of links to those category archives.
 Provides a widget and template tag.

 == Description ==